Tax PlanningReduce Your Tax Liability With Correct Capital's Financial Advisors in St. Louis

 - Use a Company Vehicle —

-Based on your Cape Coral, FL business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
-There are two options for claiming this deduction:
+Depending on the nature of your Cape Coral, FL business, you and your employees may be able to use a company vehicle and deduct the transportation costs.
+You can take this deduction using one of two methods:

 - Use the standard mileage rate to deduct 67 cents per mile (applicable for both gas and electric vehicles); or